How Facility Managers Can Deliver a High Level of Service

-The modern-day FM must meet the needs of multiple customers- company executives, owners, facility employees and, in turn, the company’s clients.
+The modern-day facility manager must meet the needs of multiple customers- company executives, owners, facility employees and, in turn, the company’s clients.
 Facilities teams are faced with the unique challenge of reducing expenses, while delivering a higher quality of service than ever before.
-The pressures to reduce employee census, maximize spatial assets, and recruit and retain top industry talent makes delivering the best, in both tools and service, critical to the FM’s success.
+The pressures to reduce employee census, maximize spatial assets, and recruit and retain top industry talent makes delivering the best, in both tools and service, critical to the facility manager’s success.

 Perhaps the most demanding challenge, though, is identifying and defining the dynamic needs of customers and measuring related successes.
-Who determines the matrix for assessing “customer satisfaction” and what tools should be used to measure the effectiveness of the FM’s delivery of said services?
+Who determines the matrix for assessing “customer satisfaction” and what tools should be used to measure the effectiveness of the facility manager’s delivery of said services?

-The Solution Lies in Communication and Access to the Right Tools
+The Solution Lies in Communication and the Right Facility Management Tools

 To properly address these challenges, facilities managers must be proactive in their approach, building a solid foundation through clear communication of both organizational and individual goals.
-FMs must first identify management expectations and communicate such needs to their workforce.
+Facility managers must first identify management expectations and communicate such needs to their workforce.
 In turn, employees can reciprocate by providing valuable information regarding individual needs, required to accomplish such goals.
 Once the infrastructure has been laid, it is important that management teams have the necessary reporting tools to measure customer service satisfaction, identifying cracks in the system along the way.
-Without a way to measure such successes and weaknesses, it is impossible for Facilities Managers to effectively manage their department, much less the entire organization.
+Without a way to measure such successes and weaknesses, it is impossible for facilities managers to effectively manage their department, much less the entire organization.

 Even after all workforce, communication or spatial needs have been addressed, and the proper fixes are in place, it is still critical for your presentation of new methods, procedures and tools to be of maximum benefit to the team which will use these new tools and methods.
 If your team is unable to see the importance or reasoning behind something new, they are likely to reject it, on some level.
 Therefore, how you outline the new methodologies, as well as their uses and benefits, will set the framework for smooth and effective transitions.